vorniches/saulid/README.md

 # Saulid Image Manipulator

-This Python script reduces the quality of an image and resizes it to be 50% wider with a maximum width of 500 pixels.
-It is intended for fun.
+This Python script reduces the quality of an image and resizes it to be 2x wider with a maximum width of 500 pixels.

 ## Usage